joshaho/tableau-workshops/src/content/docs/guides/1806-2-cleaning-data.md

 Try out a few other cleaning functions:

-* Use the ‘Split Values’ cleaning function on the ‘Product ID’ field to test out splitting on a delimiter.
+* Use the <a href="/gifs/2.B1.gif" target="_blank">‘Split Values’</a> cleaning function on the ‘Product ID’ field to test out splitting on a delimiter.
-* Use the ‘Make Uppercase’ option to make all three values in the ‘Segment’ field uppercase (found by going to More Options […] and then choosing ‘Clean’).
+* Use the <a href="/gifs/2.B2.gif" target="_blank">‘Make Uppercase’</a> option to make all three values in the ‘Segment’ field uppercase (found by going to More Options […] and then choosing ‘Clean’).
-* Expand the Changes Pane and click on the Pencil icon next to each of these cleaning functions to examine the calculation Prep automatically writes for you.
+* Expand the <a href="/gifs/2.B3.gif" target="_blank">‘Changes Pane’</a> and click on the Pencil icon next to each of these cleaning functions to examine the calculation Prep automatically writes for you.
 * Remember that you can also undo these functions by expanding the Changes Pane and clicking on the ‘x’ next to each of these functions.